motion/orbit/notes/next.md

   - once terms are in place
   - focus on high performance highlights of people/terms
   - then upgrade and fix up the floating apps
+- app store:
+  - once clouds in place and apps are in place start on store

 high level to launch: